ckoepp/TwitterSearch/README.md

 ```

 ##Wanna see more details?
-If you'd like to get more information about how TwitterSearch works interally and how to use it with all it's possibilities have a look at the [Wiki](https://github.com/ckoepp/TwitterSearch/wiki).
+If you'd like to get more information about how TwitterSearch works interally and how to use it with all it's possibilities have a look at the [latest documentation](https://twittersearch.readthedocs.org/en/latest/).

 ##License (MIT)
 Copyright (C) 2013 Christian Koepp